 Republicans have fired multiple salvos in their proxy war against the Obama administration’s carbon reduction efforts.
-Under the pretext of deficit reduction Republicans are using their majorities in the House and the Senate to support the fossil fuel industry and push forward a slate of anti-environment amendments.
+Under the pretext of deficit reduction, Republicans are using their majorities in the House and the Senate to support the fossil fuel industry and push forward a slate of anti-environment amendments.

 Voting along party lines the House and the Senate have already approved non-binding budget blueprints.
-This effort foreshadows a conflict that can be expected to endure throughout the remainder of the President Obama’s term.
+This effort foreshadows a conflict that can be expected to endure throughout the remainder of President Obama’s term.

 In what is colloquially called a “vote-a-rama” senators debated and voted on a pile of nonbinding fiscal 2016 budget amendments yesterday and into the wee hours this morning.
-While the votes have very little real world impact, they do reveal the Republicans’ policy position.
+While the votes have very little real-world impact, they do reveal the Republicans’ policy position.

-It is no secret that Republicans are shills for the fossil fuel industry so it should come as not surprise that they have put forth a raft of dirty air and dirty energy votes.
+It is no secret that Republicans are shills for the fossil fuel industry so it should come as no surprise that they have put forth a raft of dirty air and dirty energy votes.
 They have already attacked the EPA’s ability to implement the Clean Power Plan, and they have even tried to prevent the EPA from using scientific evidence.

 A successful amendment put forth by Mitch McConnell (R-Ky.) rejected the Obama administration’s efforts to reduce coal pollution.